sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 #str(xgb_overall)
 ```

-To compare the champion XGBoost Model with other models we deploy manual K-Fold Cross Validation and The K-Folds used for Cross validation are consistent with the ones used in the last 2 models.
+To compare the champion XGBoost Model with other models, we deploy manual K-Fold cross validation and The K-folds used for cross validation are consistent with the ones used in the last 2 models.

 ```r